CAPS commitment to social justice, diversity, equity and inclusion.

 CAPS Training Administration Track

-The training track provides postdoctoral fellows the opportunity to learn about the coordination and management of an APA accredited training program from selection to orientation to planning and evaluation of the training program.
-Fellows will meet weekly for one hour of supervision with the specialty supervisor.
+The training track provides postdoctoral fellows the opportunity to learn about the coordination and management of an APA accredited training program from selection to orientation to planning and evaluating the training program.
+Fellows meet weekly for one hour of supervision with the specialty supervisor.
 Fellows who select this track will work with the training committee to

 - Develop an understanding of intern development and learn to assess competencies required for successful completion of the internship.

 - Learn about the administration, management, and evaluation of a training program.

 - Gain an understanding of the ethics and guidelines for training.

 - Develop skills involved in the selection process by chairing the postdoctoral search.

 The postdoctoral fellows’ duties will include involvement in several projects throughout the year such as